 If you want to get the best price out of your inherited home, sell it with the help of a real estate agent.
 They'll serve as your personal representative and help you set the sale price, list and market your house, and negotiate offers.

-Here are the pros of selling in West Virginia through a realtor:
+Here are the pros of selling through a realtor:

 - Realtors can set a price that can attract buyers but at the same time help you gain more income from the sale.
 They can help you refrain from overpricing and undervaluing your inherited property.